Travel & fiction, reader in Jerusalem

 TRACKS ACROSS ALASKA - A Dog Sled Journey *

 For years Alastair Scott had dreamed of driving a dog team through the snows of the north, but he had no practical experience when he arrived in Alaska determined to do so.
 He bought or borrowed his team, spent five months getting to know his dogs and learning the techniques on which his life would depend, and then drove 800 miles in mid-winter along the line of the Arctic Circle.
 He followed the frozen Yukon river and then travelled out over sea ice to Nome.
-This book is the story of that feat of self-reliance and endurance.
+This book is the story of that feat of self-reliance and endurance; and it has become a classic.

 It is at the same time a portrait of the land - beautiful, rich, empty, sometimes murderous - and of the people who choose to make their lives there.
 Alaskans are the custodians of the spirit of adventure.
 They have to be, whether they belong among the dispossessed Aboriginals whose land is not the Fourth World, or whether they are pioneers, for whom Alaska is a state of mind, a bastion of enterprise and individuality.